jschwarzwalder/aws-sdk-php/docs/guide/migration.rst

   - RevokeSnapshotAccess (Snapshot)
   - RotateEncryptionKey (Cluster)

-Enum classes have been removed
+Enum Classes Have Been Removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have removed the ``Enum`` classes (e.g., ``Aws\S3\Enum\CannedAcl``) that
-existed in Version 2 of the SDK.
+existed in version 2 of the |sdk-php|.
 Enums were concrete classes within the public
 API of the SDK that contained constants representing groups of valid parameter
 values.
-Since these enums are specific to API versions, can change over time,
+Because these enums are specific to API versions, can change over time,
 can conflict with PHP reserved words, and ended up not being very useful, we
-have removed them in Version 3.
+have removed them in version 3.
 This supports the data-driven and API version
-agnostic nature of Version 3.
+agnostic nature of version 3.

-Instead of using values from ``Enum`` objects, you should just use the literal
+Instead of using values from ``Enum`` objects, you should use the literal
 values directly (e.g., ``CannedAcl::PUBLIC_READ`` → ``'public-read'``).

-Fine-grained Exception classes have been removed
+Fine-Grained Exception Classes Have Been Removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have removed the fine-grained exception classes that existed in the each of the services' namespaces (e.g., ``Aws\Rds\Exception\{SpecificError}Exception``) for very similar reasons that we removed Enums.
-The exceptions thrown by service/operation are dependent on which API version is used (i.e., they can change from version to version).
-Also, the complete list of what exceptions can be thrown by a given operation is not available, which made Version 2's fine-grained exception classes incomplete.
+We have removed the fine-grained exception classes that existed in each service's namespaces (e.g., ``Aws\Rds\Exception\{SpecificError}Exception``) for very similar reasons that we removed Enums.
+The exceptions thrown by a service or operation are dependent on which API version is used (they can change from version to version).
+Also, the complete list of the exceptions that can be thrown by a given operation is not available, which made version 2's fine-grained exception classes incomplete.

 You should handle errors by catching the root exception class for each service